mdittmer/unix-process-identity/README.md

 The following GNU make targets are for building and running various parts of the code:

-- **exe**: Build executables needed for data collection, analysis, and code generation.
+- **test_exe**: Build executables needed for data collection, analysis, and code generation.
+This will exclude executables that require generated code.

 - **data**: Collect data from the running system.
 This will generate an archive containing a setuid state graph.